thephpleague/url/4.0/components/host.md

 ### Remove labels

-To remove labels from the current object and returns a new `Host` object without the removed labels you can use the `Host::without` method.
-This methods expected a single argument.
+To remove labels from the current object you can use the `Host::without` method.
+This methods expected a single argument and will returns a new `Host` object without the selected labels.

 <p class="message-notice">This method is used by the <code>League\Url\Url</code> class as <code>Url::withoutLabels</code></p>

-This argument can be an array containing a list of parameter names to remove.
+The argument can be an array containing a list of offsets to remove.

 ~~~php
 use League\Url\Host;